Animals (Caring for)

 If you want a career working with animals or in agriculture and the environment, this could be the course for you.

-Upon successful completion of the Foundation Learning programme, you will be able to continue to a Level 2 qualification in any of the areas you have experienced.
+Upon successful completion of the Level 1 course, you will be able to continue to a Level 2 qualification in Animal Science.

 The course also includes work experience, PSHE tutorials and one-to-one tutorials.

 You will be assessed through assignments, portfolios of authenticated photographs and written statements from your work experience at the farm.
 During your English lessons you will practice developing your communication skills including interview skills.